imbal/rson/README.md

  - allow trailing commas
  - implementations MUST support string keys

- two keys are the same if
+ Two keys are the same if

  - both strings and same codepoints (unnormalized)
  - same numerical value i.e `1` and `1.0` and `1.0e0` are the same key, `+0.0`, `-0.0` are the same key,
  - lists of same size and items are same
- - records of same size and key,values are same, ignoring order
+ - records of same size and key-value pairs are same, ignoring order

-semantics of `NaN` keys, or collections containing them are implementation defined.
+Note: Semantics of `NaN` keys, or collections containing them are implementation defined.

 ## RSON tagged objects: